gmcnutt/haxima_game_makers_guide/chapters/3/text.md

  ))
 ```

-Try it and see.
 Now, what if you wanted to make the map wider?
-What would you
+What would you change?
+You'd
-change?
-You'd change the second argument (the width) to 20, and you would have
+change the second argument (the width) to 20, and you would have to edit every
-to edit every row, adding another terrain code at the end of every string.
+row, adding another terrain code at the end of every string.

 Why are the terrain codes two characters instead of just one?
 In the game that
 ships with the engine, one character is not enough to represent all the terrain